AMITSINGH17517/PERSONAL-FINANCE-DASHBOARD-FOR-EASY-LIFESTYLE/README.md

 Under the CURRENT FILE options, go to 'Data load' and de-select the two options: (i) Update or delete relationships when refreshing data, and (ii) Autodetect new relationships after data is loaded.

-Finally, again under the CURRENT FILE options, go to 'Regional Settings' and make the appropriate selection for your region.
+Finally, again under the CURRENT FILE options, go to 'Regional Settings' and make the appropriate selection for your region

-**3. Download My Project Files**

-Now that everything is set up, you simply have to download all my project files as they are into a folder on your machine, open the Power BI file (the one with .pbix extension) and have fun!

-## Future Steps

-For future improvement, we can consider the following ideas:
-- Attempt to create more visually appealing dashboards (perhaps you can find a template to use?).
-- Perhaps there is a way to generalize this dashboard so anyone can use it?
-(Launch via Docker container?)
-  - Would need to ask users to standardize their Excel sheets a certain way?
-- Think of new informative metrics that may be useful.
-- Create new or modify existing dashboards for ease-of-use on mobile/tablet devices.
-(Can be done in Power BI Desktop)